peterjc/thapbi-pict/docs/fungal_mock/surprise_entries.rst

 You can find all six of these sequence on the edit-graph, most as isolated grey nodes along the bottom except ``cae29429b90fc6539c440a140494aa25`` which is 3bp away from *Rhizophagus irregularis* and linked to it with a dashed line.

+So some of the ITS1 sequences in amplicon library one are likely external contamination - particularly with the high PRC cycle negative control (which was likely included exactly because of this risk).

 Amplicon library two - ITS1 (ITS1f/ITS2)
 ----------------------------------------